 The beauty of the jade plant is that it doesn’t ask for much—just bright light and the occasional deep watering.
-It also doesn’t mind being pot-bound (in fact, keeping jades a little constricted will keep them small and more manageable), so repotting is an infrequent practice.
+It also doesn’t mind being pot-bound (in fact, keeping jades a little constricted will keep them smaller and more manageable), so repotting should be an infrequent practice.

 The thing that puts jades a step above “very easy” is that they are quick to drop their leaves if watered improperly, kept in too little light, or exposed to cold temperatures.
 Jade plants require infrequent but deep waterings to thrive.
 Read more about their care in our Jade Plant Growing Guide.

 Some species of jade plant can develop colorful foliage in bright light.
 Photo by Mauricio Acosta Rojas/Shutterstock.

 Snake Plant or Mother-in-Law’s Tongue (Sansevieria spp.)